stemoutreach/DataAndAgentsLab/18-how-to-open-and-run-notebooks-in-google-colab.md

 This guide shows students how to open and run the practice notebooks in **Google Colab**.

-Google Colab is a browser-based notebook environment.
-Google describes Colab as a hosted Jupyter notebook service that requires no setup and provides a student-friendly browser interface.

-For most students, this is the easiest way to use the notebooks.
+For most students, Google Colab is the easiest way to use the notebooks because it works in a browser and does not require a local Python setup.

 ---